amandavisconti/DHslack/Channels.md

 * off-topic

-  *general chat, stuff that doesn't fit elsewhere in a channel, GIFs, etc. (including non-DH stuff)*
+  *general chat, stuff that does not fit elsewhere in a channel, GIFs, etc. (including non-DH stuff)*

 * hottopic